PhilBoileau/cvCovEst/paper/paper.md

 `cvCovEst`-based approach improves upon that of the standard PCA-based approach when applied to a dataset of 285 mouse visual coretex's cells' 1,000 most variable genes [@tasic2016].
 Fewer rare cells are misclustered, engendering a 47\% improvement in average silhouette width.
+For further discussion, see
+@boileau2021.

 ![A comparison of UMAP embeddings using the 20 leading PCs from traditional PCA and from `cvCovEst`-based PCA as initializations.](allen-umap.png){ width=95% }